rse/stmux/README.md

             | ("-t" | "--title") string            /* set title of terminal */
 ```

-The following run-time keystrokes are supported:
+The following keystrokes are supported under run-time:

 - `CTRL`+*activator* *activator*:<br/>
-  Send the `CTRL`+*activator* key-sequence to terminal.
+  Send the `CTRL`+*activator* key-sequence to the focused terminal.
 - `CTRL`+*activator* `LEFT`:<br/>
-  Switch the focus to the previous terminal.
+  Switch the focus to the previous terminal in sequence.
 - `CTRL`+*activator* `RIGHT`/`SPACE`:<br/>
-  Switch the focus to the next terminal.
+  Switch the focus to the next terminal in sequence.
 - `CTRL`+*activator* `v`:<br/>
-  Switch the focused terminal into visual scrolling mode.
+  Switch the focused terminal into visual/scrolling mode.
-  Use `PAGEUP`/`PAGEDOWN` during this mode.
-Any other
+  Use `PAGEUP`/`PAGEDOWN` during this mode to scroll up/down.
-  key leaves this mode again.
+  Any other key leaves this mode.
 - `CTRL`+*activator* `k`:<br/>
-  Kill the program manually.
+  Kill the application and all shell commands in all terminals.

 License
 -------